A dark small living room is difficult to decorate. Get it wrong and it will look like that dodgy corner in the pub nobody wants to sit by.

 7. Wooden coffee table – Ercol (vintage)

 There have to be a few vintage pieces and I had a coffee table on my radar for months.
 My round table is not manufactured anymore.
 But there are plenty of similar designs around (like the “pebble” nest above).
-You can download my handy mid-century shopping guide for a list of shops.

 8. Gladom tray table – IKEA